frankieroberto/accordion/README.md

 The javascript does not require jQuery or any other frameworks.
 However it does require some APIs not present in older browsers (notably older versions of Internet Explorer).

-Where the browser doesn't support the required APIs, the javascript doesn’t alter the HTML, allowing all the sections to be read normally.
+Where the browser doesn’t support the required APIs, the javascript doesn’t alter the HTML, allowing all the sections to be read normally.
 This is a form of Progressive Enhancement.

 The accordion can be made to work in older browsers, as far back as Internet Explorer 8,